-This sailboat debate may seem trivial to many of you: How do I choose between a Monohull vs catamaran?
+Although it may seem trivial to many of you, choosing between a monohull vs a catamaran isn’t as straightforward as it seems.
 Which one to pick?
 Which one is faster, safer, more comfortable?

-You want the best compromise when choosing your yacht for your cruising project.
-You may want to ask yourself:
+You always want the best compromise when picking your yacht for your cruising project.

 Some shipyards are known to build high-performance luxury catamarans such as Gunboat, the innovative trimarans from Neel, the powerful Outremer catamarans, or the centerboard type of catamarans from Catana group.

-Catamarans do not roll from one wave to the other as a monohull, they rarely tilt more than 5 degrees, so the navigation is less tiring, and guests can eat, sleep and live on the catamaran more comfortably than on a monohull with fewer opportunities to catch the seasick.
-Walking on the deck of a catamaran is easier because the boat is flat.
+Catamarans do not roll from one wave to the other as a monohull does.
+They rarely tilt more than 5 degrees, so the navigation is less tiring, and guests can eat, sleep and live on the catamaran more comfortably than on a monohull with fewer opportunities to catch seasickness.
+Walking on the deck of a catamaran is also easier because the boat is flat.

-On a monohull, from the early puffs, the boat starts to heel naturally and for many boaters and sailors is one of the charms and pleasures of sailing.
+On a monohull, from the early puffs, the boat starts to heel naturally and for many boaters and sailors, it is the exact definition of the charms and pleasures of sailing.